Skip to content

 Key takeaways

-Insurance costs for thatched roofs tend to therefore be higher due to the specialised nature of construction and repair techniques and rebuild cost
+• Home insurance costs for thatched roofs tend to therefore be higher due to the specialised nature of construction and repair techniques and rebuild cost.

 What is a thatched roof?

-They require specialist construction and maintenance, and while they offer a few benefits they also present unique risks that other types of roofs don’t.
-As such, they often require specialist cover that you won’t get with a standard home insurance policy..
+This kind of roof requires specialist construction and maintenance, and while they offer a few benefits they also present unique risks that other types of roofs don’t.
+As such, they often require specialist cover that you won’t get with a standard home insurance policy.

 What types of thatched roofs are there?